dyhes/zulip/templates/zerver/help/logging-in.md

   account](https://zulip.com/accounts/find/) and enter the email address that you signed up with.

 * Try guessing the URL.
-Zulip URLs often look like `<name>.zulipchat.com`, `zulip.<name>.com`, or `chat.<name>.com` (replace `<name>` with the name of your organization).
+Aloha URLs often look like `<name>.zulipchat.com`, `zulip.<name>.com`, or `chat.<name>.com` (replace `<name>` with the name of your organization).

-* Ask your organization administrators for your Zulip URL.
+* Ask your organization administrators for your Aloha URL.

 ### I signed up with Google/GitHub auth and never set a password